Current Projects

 Chemotherapy alters key pathways leading to thrombus formation, although the precise mechanisms are unknown.
 We and others have shown that dysregulation of a key inhibitory pathway, (the aPC pathway) is implicated in thrombus formation during chemotherapy.
 In addition, Factor VIIIc activity has also been shown to be increased in cancer-associated VTE across a number of cancer types.
 Our pilot in vitro work shows a reduced expression of TM on the endothelial surface following treatment with carb/paclitaxel which could be implicated in the augmented protein C activation observed in vivo.
 Chemotherapy stimulates release of extracellular histones, cytokines and the generation of NETs which may be implicated in increasing Factor VIIIc and/or impairing TM dependent protein C activation.
 Pilot data from our group (Figure 4) shows that the protein S100A12 is increased in plasma of serous ovarian cancer patients who received neoadjuvant chemotherapy compared to treatment of naïve patients.
 The aim of this project is to investigate using in vitro and in vivo studies the mechanism by which chemotherapy alters the prothrombotic phenotype in patients who develop VTE during chemotherapy.

 Gynaecological cancer is associated with an increased incidence of venous thromboembolism (VTE) even with appropriate thromboprophylaxis.
-The risk is greatest following surgery and can persist for up to 6-12 months post surgery.
+The risk is greatest following surgery and can persist for up to 6-12 months post-surgery.
 Lymph node dissection (LND) is a common procedure in gynaecological cancer surgery and increases the complications and complexity of the surgery.
 In prostate cancer, lymph node dissection during radical prostatectomy increased the incidence of deep venous thrombosis and pulmonary embolism (7).
-In addition the Vienna in Cancer group has shown that lymph node metastasis is a strong risk factor for VTE and that early metastasis is associated with an activation of haemostatic system in the early stages of metastasis.
+In addition, the Vienna in Cancer group has shown that lymph node metastasis is a strong risk factor for VTE and that early metastasis is associated with an activation of the haemostatic system.
 Gynaecological cancers are poorly represented in this study and there is a paucity of data in this group.
 The aim of our study is to investigate the role of lymph node dissection and lymph node metastasis in VTE following both open and laparoscopic surgery for gynaecological cancer.

 Rates of VTE are significant in patients with gynaecological cancer, occurring on average in 10% of patients.
-Despite extended anti-coagulant prophylaxis, VTE still occurs in 6-7% of patients post gynaecologic oncology surgery.
+Despite extended anti-coagulant prophylaxis, VTE still occurs in 6-7% of patients post-gynaecologic oncology surgery.
 Our group have developed the Thrombogyn score, a risk model for prediction of VTE post surgery.
-Using the score patients at low and high risk for VTE can be identified and the data used to guide prophylaxis post surgery.
+Using this score, patients at low and high risk for VTE can be identified and the data used to guide prophylaxis post surgery.
 The score requires only 3 pieces of data (haemoglobin, chemotherapy treatment and BMI).
-The aim of the study was to prospectively validate the thrombogyne score and compared it to existing models including the Khorana and Caprini risk score.
+The aim of the study was to prospectively validate the thrombogyne score and compare it to existing models including the Khorana and Caprini risk score.
 We welcome external validation of the score by other groups; please contact lnorris@tcd.ie.

 Aromatherapy is practiced within international clinical settings and has been the subject of a growing number of clinical studies examining its impact and benefit on patient care.
 Its use in oncology and palliative care has become a beneficial support to patients who experience distressing side-effects associated with treatment such as anxiety, pain, insomnia and nausea.